57blocks/website-article/articles/Inside Story: How We Approach QA/README.md

 Setting up an automation framework for a project can help you streamline your testing efforts and improve the overall quality of your application.

-- **Identify reusable UI components**: This includes page objects like text boxes, buttons, links, etc. That are reused across tests and the site.
+- **Identify reusable UI components**: This includes page objects like text boxes, buttons, links, etc. that are reused across tests and the site.
 - **Use locators wisely**: Locators like ID, name, XPath, CSS, etc. are used to find UI elements.
 Elements may sometimes change due to new features and bug fixes.
 Using locators wisely  in automated tests is important and helps reduce changes in automated tests.
 Make the locators as specific as possible.
 We prefer using ID and name over XPath.
 - **Modularize the tests**: Break down large end-to-end tests into smaller, focused tests based on functionality.
 This makes the tests easier to maintain and debug.
-Integrating the automated testing framework with BDD (Behavior-driven development) or BDD thinking to is better for making the test easier to understand and reducing code changes caused by business changes.
+Integrating the automated testing framework with BDD (Behavior-driven development) or BDD thinking is better for making the test easier to understand and reducing code changes caused by business changes.
 - **Use data-driven testing**: Pass test data from external files (Excel, CSV) and iterate your tests over the data.
 This allows you to expand test coverage without writing too many repetitive tests.
 - **Add assertions**: Validate that the actual results of UI interactions match the expected results.
 Check and verify elements like page title, URL, button text, form field values, etc.
 - **Add screenshots and videos**: This helps debug failed tests and understand what went wrong at runtime.